liske/ifstate/schema.md

 ## ignore

-Ignore patterns for links and ip addresses are defined in the `ignore` key.
+Ignore patterns defined in the `ignore` key are used to skip interface, ip address or routing objects.

 ```yaml
 # ...